carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

  universal binary or to use an architecture that does not match a non-universal binary.

+.. option:: -format=<FORMAT>

+ Use the specified output format.
+The supported formats are: "text" (JSON), "lcov".

 .. option:: -summary-only

  Export only summary information for each file in the coverage data.
 This mode will not export coverage information for smaller units such as individual functions or regions.
-The result will be the same as produced by :program:
- `llvm-cov report` command, but presented in JSON format rather than text.
+The result will contain the same information as produced by the :program:`llvm-cov report` command, but presented in JSON or lcov format rather than text.

 .. option:: -ignore-filename-regex=<PATTERN>